git/git.github.io/rev_news/drafts/edition-32.md

 Peff suggested using `git update-index --refresh` rather than `git diff` to just refresh the index.

-Andy appreciated this answer, though he described his use-case in details and asked:
+Andy appreciated this answer, though he described his use case in details and asked:

 > So I think now that the script should do "update-index --refresh"